Book Review: Escaping The Housing Trap

 I’m curious to hear the Strong Towns response to that question.
 For my answer, check out existing content and be on the lookout for future content from DEMOCRATIZE DEVELOPMENT.

-Published in October of 2021, Daniel Herriges’ book “Unleash the Swarm: Reviving Small-Scale Development in America’s Cities” is concise and fascinating, yet underdeveloped in some key ways.
-The following article will take a brief look at some of the strengths and weaknesses of the book and close with an invitation to further discuss the ideas presented therein.
+Published in October of 2021, Daniel Herriges’ book “Unleash the Swarm: Reviving Small-Scale Development in America’s Cities” is both concise and fascinating.
+The book is also underdeveloped in some key ways.
+The following article will take a brief look at some of the strengths and weaknesses of the book and close with an opportunity to further discuss the ideas presented therein.

 Front Cover of Daniel Herriges’ book “Unleash the Swarm” published by Strong Towns